jalainep/deep-learning-challenge/README.md

 # Summary

-The results I achieved from the deep learning model was 73%, which was 2 percent from the 75% target.
+The results I achieved from the deep learning model was 73%, which was 2 percent less than the 75% target.
 A possible solution would be to clean up the data, dropping more columns, adding more layers, and/or creating more bins.